 Addres RESS:

 DAYTIN IME PHONE#:

 Respo ond to the Following Questions:

 1. Reason for Dismissal:

-2. Please discuss the reasons why you were unable to co your potential: mplete coursework at the level of
+2. .
+Please discuss the reasons why you were unable to complete coursework at the your potential: ne level of

-3. Please discuss how you will prevent a recurrence of the do differently in order to successfully perform in the of difficulty? • •
+3. Please discuss how you will prevent a recurrence of the present problem.
+What do differently in order to successfully perform in the course(s) in which you hat difficulty? •

-4. .
-Please provide any other information which you wish the faculty to consider.
+4. Please provide any other information which you wish the faculty to consider.

-eby certify that all information given on this Application plete and correct. to Return to Coursework is
+eby certify that all information given on this Application to Return to Coursewor plete and correct. k is

 Signat ature of Applicant Date